Marco-Kuehn-Git/python-queue-twitchbot/README.md

    - On your first start, an empty config file will be automaticly created.
    - Open the settings on the top right and set your Twitch Channel, Client Id and Secret.
 Then click save.
    - Now authorize a Twitch account with the **Authorize Twitch** Button.
-   - Any Twitch account can be used, but the account used will send confirmation messages for joining and leaving the queue.
+   - Any Twitch account you own can be used.
+The account used will send confirmation messages for joining and leaving the queue.

 > **Note:** If prompted by the firewall, click "Allow."
 Then restart the authorization process.
 The app temporarily starts a local server to retrieve the authentication data and closes it afterward.